Visual Content

 In the crowded digital marketplace, attention is the most coveted commodity.
 Research shows that the average human attention span is approximately 8 seconds which is shorter than that of a goldfish.
 With such limited time to capture a viewer’s interest, imagery and video are really, really useful.
 A well-placed image can pull the viewer into your content, encouraging them to explore further.
 Similarly, video content, with its moving images, sound, and often careful pacing, can captivate users instantly, keeping them engaged enough to take the right kind of action.

-Search engines favour content with rich media.
+Search engines favour content wtih rich media.
 Videos, in particular, increase a website’s searchability and ranking.
 Additionally, social media algorithms promote posts with images and videos, boosting reach and visibility.
-By using high-quality visuals and videos, you’ll engage both your customers and prospects.
+By using high-quality visual content, you’ll engage both your customers and prospects.

 There’s a wide array of options when it comes to selecting and incorporating the right visual content.
 Here are key considerations for getting it right: